adamblumoff/adamblumoff/README.md

 Designed a PostgreSQL schema and ETL pipeline in Python to process over 10,000 bird observation records for ecological research.
 The system calculated dominance scores and analyzed hierarchical patterns across populations, enabling data-driven insights into social structure.
 My emphasis was placed on clean data modeling, statistical analysis, and research usability.
 This project was eventually developed into a full-stack application with a frontend and a leaderboard; however, I did not contribute significantly to this specific development.
 I focused on the ETL pipeline.

 [Unity Game Development](https://github.com/adamblumoff/ZombieShooter) (Final 2D game, Undead Mayhem) Developed multiple 2D game projects in Unity, focused on player movement, enemy mechanics, and animation systems using C#.
 Conducted usability testing with peers and refined gameplay based on feedback, increasing user playtime by 50%.
 Drew on research from Danish and Swedish indie studios to inform design decisions and create immersive player experiences.
 Also developed an arcade-style first-person basketball game with custom animations and models using Blender.
-I am working on a VR game right now, but that is on the back burner as I have been developing more traditional apps as of late.
+I am currently working on a VR game, but it is on the back burner as I have been developing more traditional apps lately.

 Technologies and Tools